-3. Update your WordPress Plugins
+3. WordPress Plugins Maintenance

 In the same way you need to make sure you update your WordPress core, you also need to keep on top of updating your plugins.
 Plugins tend to be updated much more frequently than WordPress itself so it’s not unusual to see plugins with updates weekly or even more often.
 The reason for these updates is, as with the WordPress Core, a combination of feature upgrades and security patches.
 Plugins with security vulnerabilities are a favorite target of hackers so don’t take any chances and make sure you keep on top of those updates.